Owen Park, Tulsa: Oldest house in Tulsa

-A Methodist missionary minister, Rev. Sylvester Morris, built a house in the early 1880s that now stands in Tulsa's Owen Park.
-Originally, it stood on what became North Cheyenne St. Morris served from 1836 until 1907, according to a sign in front of the house.
-This is the oldest surviving house in Tulsa.
+A Methodist missionary minister, Rev. Sylvester Morris, built a house before the Land Rush of 1889 that now stands in Tulsa's Owen Park.
+Originally, it stood on what became North Cheyenne Street.
+Morris served from 1836 until 1907.
+In 1976, it was set on fire, which gained the attention of Beryl D. Ford, a historian who discovered letters to Morris from 1895 within the walls.
+According to a sign in front of the house, it is the oldest surviving house in Tulsa.

 Nitroglycerine explosion

 Sometime before 1904, a large wooden warehouse-type building was erected on part of Owen's land now occupied by Owen Park.
 Western Torpedo Company, an early day oil well services company that used nitroglycerine for shooting oil wells stored its entire inventory of the chemical in this warehouse.
 On the afternoon of January 23, 1904, an employee named McDonald reportedly went to the warehouse, which erupted in a violent explosion moments later, creating a large crater and leaving no trace of McDonald.
 The crater was partially filled to create the first Owen Park Lake when it filled with rainwater.
 It was further reduced in size and renamed Owen Park Pond.
 In the 1930s, the Works Progress Administration built a topless, hollowed out grotto for the pond that deteriorated over time.
 In 1985, the grotto was rebuilt, but the original WPA style was preserved.

 For several years, Tulsans made their way to Owen's now-vacant land to attend city-wide events.
 The first reported event was for Labor Day in 1906.
-July 4th became a regular event, since it could accommodate band concerts, picnics and fireworks to entertain the crowds.
+July 4 became a regular event, since it could accommodate band concerts, picnics and fireworks to entertain the crowds.